Traditional pop

-Traditional pop (also known as classic pop and pre-rock and roll pop) is Western pop music that generally pre-dates the advent of rock and roll in the mid-1950s.
+Traditional pop (also known as vocal pop or pre-rock and roll pop) is Western pop music that generally pre-dates the advent of rock and roll in the mid-1950s.
 The most popular and enduring songs from this era of music are known as pop standards or American standards.
 The works of these songwriters and composers are usually considered part of the canon known as the "Great American Songbook".
-More generally, the term "standard" can be applied to any popular song that has become very widely known within mainstream culture.
+More generally, the term "standard" can be applied to any popular song that has become very widely known within mainstream culture and recorded by many artists.

 AllMusic defines traditional pop as "post-big band and pre-rock & roll pop music".

 Origins

-Classic pop includes the song output of the Broadway, Tin Pan Alley, and Hollywood show tune writers from approximately World War I to the 1950s, such as Irving Berlin, Frederick Loewe, Victor Herbert, Harry Warren, Harold Arlen, Jerome Kern, George Gershwin and Ira Gershwin, Richard Rodgers and Lorenz Hart, Oscar Hammerstein, Johnny Mercer, Dorothy Fields, Hoagy Carmichael, and Cole Porter.
+Traditional pop includes the song output of the Broadway, Tin Pan Alley, and Hollywood show tune writers from approximately World War I to the 1950s, such as Irving Berlin, Frederick Loewe, Victor Herbert, Harry Warren, Harold Arlen, Jerome Kern, George Gershwin and Ira Gershwin, Richard Rodgers and Lorenz Hart, Oscar Hammerstein, Johnny Mercer, Dorothy Fields, Hoagy Carmichael, and Cole Porter.

 Mid-1940s to mid-1950s: height of popularity

-The swing era made stars of many popular singers including the young Frank Sinatra, Dinah Shore, Jo Stafford, Perry Como, Peggy Lee, Patti Page, and David Whitfield, and Bing Crosby.
+The swing era made stars of many popular singers including the young Frank Sinatra, Dinah Shore, Jo Stafford, Perry Como, Peggy Lee, Patti Page, David Whitfield, and Bing Crosby.
 Two notable innovations were the addition of string sections and orchestral arrangements and more emphasis on the vocal performance.
 The addition of lush strings can be heard in much of the popular music throughout the 1940s and 1950s.
-In the early 1950s, as the dominance of swing gave way to the traditional pop music era, many of the vocalists associated with swing bands became even more popular, and were central figures in popular music.